 Servers are computing resources you can access on demand.

 Running computations on your servers is just like running computations on your local computer, except you get to recreate your computer at any time with whatever memory and computing power you need.
 You can have many servers or none.
-You can create them instantly and terminate them just as fast.
+You can create and terminate them in seconds.

 Creating a server¶

 You can create servers from the workspace.
 To launch a new server from

 the Workspace, use the

 When you have multiple servers running, you can select in the workspace which server to use when running a notebook.